Race, Gender, and the Imago Dei

 Prior to joining the faculty at McAfee, she taught at Shaw University Divinity School in Raleigh, N.C., the University of North Carolina at Chapel Hill, and the University of Florida.
 Born and raised in Atlanta, Dr. Walker-Barnes received her bachelor's degree in psychology and African-American/African studies from Emory University (1994), master's (1996), doctorate (2000) in clinical psychology from the University of Miami, and master of divinity from Duke University (2007).
-She is a candidate for ordination as an elder in the North Georgia Conference of the United Methodist Church.
+She is an ordained elder in the North Georgia Conference of the United Methodist Church.

 Registration / Location / CEUs